Buy a Life Insurance Plan in a few clicks

 It is important to note that the surrender value of a life insurance policy may be subject to income tax.
 If the surrender value is greater than the premiums paid, the difference may be considered taxable income.
 It is advisable to consult with a tax professional to determine the tax implications of surrendering a life insurance policy.

-After a specific period, usually, three years, a life insurance policy acquires a surrender value.
-This value is calculated by the insurance company and is based on several factors, such as the policyholder’s age, the amount of premium paid, and the policy’s terms and conditions.
-The surrender value can be requested by the policyholder if they wish to surrender their policy before the policy matures.
+• This value is calculated by the insurance company and is based on several factors, such as the policyholder’s age, the amount of premium paid, and the policy’s terms and conditions.
+The policyholder can request the surrender value if they wish to surrender their policy before the policy matures.

 It is important to note that surrendering a life insurance policy before its maturity date can result in a lower payout than the sum assured.
 This is because the surrender value is typically lower than the total premium paid by the policyholder.
 Additionally, the policyholder may have to pay surrender charges, which are fees charged by the insurance company for surrendering the policy before maturity.